The Church provides an excellent space for exhibitions; the worship room is large, open and relatively unadorned. There is an exhibition every year.

 In 2012 we hosted Bald Statements, a Grant-in-Kind made by The Westhill Endowment, comprising a series of eight alabaster sculptures illustrating the emotional journey through loss and grief.
 Jean Parker, the sculptor, joined us for the opening and shared her story.

-The 2017 exhibition, held over Easter, was Beneath the Depths of Skin, by artist Eddy Aigbe.
+The 2018 exhibition was Elizabeth Gray-King’s Octave and at Easter in 2017 was Beyond the Depths of Skin, by artist Eddy Aigbe.

 In 2013, Elizabeth Gray-King exhibited nine of her paintings.
 She called the exhibition Knowing Longing.
 Elizabeth joined us for the opening weekend, talking on the Friday evening about what inspires her and how she works.
 She offered two workshops on the Saturday and led worship on the following Sunday, using her images to inspire reflection and prayer.